jdtonkin/tonkinlab/content/authors/joinlab/_index.md

 ---
 # Display name
-name: Test PhD
+name: This could be you

 # Username (this should match the folder name)
 authors:
-- testphd
+- joinlab

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student
+role:

 # Organizations/Affiliations
 organizations: